maxozo/qstar/README.md

 Develop a machine learning model to predict the binding affinities of reactive fragments and protein targets.

+## Dataset
+The dataset is a subset of [Kuljanin et al.](https://www.nature.com/articles/s41587-020-00778-3) and consists of a set of reactive fragments and their corresponding binding affinities to specific protein targets (Dataset9):
+- For each reactive fragment, we provide SMILES string and ECFP4 feature
+- For each protein target, we provide Uniprot ID, gene symbol, and the binding site position
+- Binding affinity is provided as competition ratios
 ## Quickstart

 1. Clone the repo
-2. Make sure you have python installed and all the requirements.txt satisfied.
+2. Make sure you have python installed and all the [requirements.txt](https://github.com/maxozo/qstar/blob/main/requirements.txt) satisfied.
-3. Run the predictions:
+3. Run the predictions code:
 `python predict_protein.py`

+note - this model has been trained only with 10 epochs and a subset of 50% peptides provided in chalange and is only indicatory of the approaches taken and not a fully trained, accurate mode.
 ## Discussion:

-While the current model achieved an R2 score of approximately 0.24, indicating that only 24% of the data is explained by the model, there are several avenues to further improve its performance.
+While the current model achieved an R2 score of approximately 0.24, indicating that only 24% of the data is explained by the model, there are several avenues to further improve its performance (besides training with more epochs and all the data available).

 ![image info](https://github.com/maxozo/qstar/blob/main/images/output_model_One_Bi-LSTM_epochs10_all_data_0.5_0.001_0.001_32.png)